Section 3.1 Composition and powers

 - No time limitation shall be imposed on the term of employment for appointed chief officers of administrative departments.

 - The county manager shall appoint members of boards, commissions and task forces except as provided by state law, intergovernmental agreement or this charter.
 Appointments by the county manager shall be presented to the council during a regular council meeting.
 Within thirty (30) calendar days, the council shall accept or reject the appointment by a majority vote.
 Failure to act within thirty (30) days constitutes acceptance of the appointment.
 A rejection applies to that board, commission or task force position only.

 Section 3.4 Administrative departments

 - The administrative departments shall consist of the departments and agencies of the executive branch that are not headed by executive elected officials.

 - The chief officer of each administrative department shall appoint all officers and employees of their department.
 The chief officer shall comply with the county's human resources policies and procedures when appointing officers and employees to positions covered by human resources policies and procedures.

 Executive elected officials include the assessor, auditor, clerk, prosecuting attorney, sheriff and treasurer.

 Section 3.6 Appointments by other elected officials

-Other elected officials shall appoint all officers and employees of their respective elected executive offices.
-Other elected officials shall comply with the county's human resources policies when appointing officers and employees unless alternate human resource policies have been adopted by that official.
-The chief officers shall be appointed on the basis of their abilities, qualifications, integrity and experience concerning the duties of the office to which they are appointed.
+Executive elected officials shall appoint under their bond (RCW 36.16.070) all officers and employees of their respective elected executive offices.
+Executive elected officials shall comply with the county's human resources policies when appointing officers and employees unless alternate human resource policies have been adopted by that official.
+The officers and employees shall be appointed on the basis of their abilities, qualifications, integrity and experience concerning the duties of the office to which they are appointed.